amohapatra3/course-enroll-app/README.md

 Follow these steps to add a course to the cart:

 1. Click the course you want to add to the cart.
-2. The expanded view will show the same information as in the **Search** tab, with the addition of buttons.
-3. Click a button based on what course configuration you want to add to the cart.
+2. Click a button in the expanded view based on what course configuration you want to add to the cart.

    - Click **Add course to cart** to add a course and all its sections and subsections to the cart.

-   **Note:** You will not be able to add individual course sections or subsections to the cart after this action.
+   **Note:** You will not be able to add individual sections or subsections of the added course to the cart after this action.

    - Click **Add section to cart** to add a specific section of the course, along with all its subsections.

-   **Note:** You will not be able to indidivually add subsections of the added section to the cart after this action.
+   **Note:** You will not be able to add individual subsections of the added section to the cart after this action.

    - Click **Add subsection to cart** to add a specific course subsection to the cart.

-4. After clicking a button, you will be able to see course information in your cart on the right hand side of the page.
-This information will reflect the button you clicked.
+3. You will now be able to see course information on the right hand side of the page.
+This list of information represents your cart, and it will reflect the button(s) you clicked.
 New additions will append to the end of the list.

 ### Removing from cart

 Click **Remove from cart** to remove courses from the cart.

+### Stopping the application

+Closing the `localhost:3000` browser tab will not stop the application.
+Open **terminal** and press <kbd>Control+C</kbd> to stop the application from running.

+Return to your browser and close the `localhost:3000` tab after stopping the application.